Chicken Gravy Recipe – No Drippings Needed!

 - Bring gravy to a boil and whisk in the cornstarch mixture.
 Reduce heat to medium low.
 Continue to whisk to ensure that it blends in smoothly.

 - Let it gently simmer until its of desired thickness.
-The longer it simmers, the more concentrated the flavor will be.
+The longer it simmers, the thicker and more concentrated it will be.

 - Pro Tip: If a darker color is preferred, add 1-2 drops of Kitchen Bouquet browning and seasoning sauce.